 What to Look For in a Whole House Air Purifier

 The Environmental Protection Agency (EPA) states that indoor air pollution is among our top five environmental health risks.
 And while ventilating with clean outdoor air is a solution, it’s not always practical.
-Weather conditions and outdoor air pollution often make it difficult or impossible to properly ventilate your home, which is why a home air purifier is important.
+Bad weather and outdoor pollution can make it difficult to ventilate your home properly.
+An air purifier could be the right solution for your home to ensure you have clean air throughout.
+But what kind do you need for your situation?

-If you are looking for answers on air purification products, air purification technology and choosing a home air purifier, we have you covered.
-So, what’s the best air purifying solution for you and your family?
+We have you covered with answers on air purification products, air purification technology and choosing a home air purifier.
+Below, we will explore HVAC and portable air purifiers.
+Are they worth it and what’s the best air purifying solution for you and your family?

 Consider the Level of the Indoor Air Pollutants in Your House